-When your child hits the double digits, it becomes a little tricky to plan a “cool” birthday party for them.
+When your child hits the double digits, planning a “cool” birthday party becomes a little tricky.
 Right?
 They are young enough to want a birthday party but old enough to give a big thumbs down to anything lame and boring.

 Therefore you need to have cool birthday party ideas that are hip enough for even the pickiest tween.
 While planning a birthday party for your tween can be overwhelming and stressful, having a plan might get you a safe landing.

-A great tip that will always put things into perspective is remembering that it’s all about your tween and their desires now that they getting all grown up; come with your ideas and planning tip but let them take charge!
+A great tip that will always put things into perspective is remembering that it’s all about your tween and their desires now that they are getting all grown up; come with your ideas and planning tips but let them take charge!

 Planning a birthday party can be exhausting and time-consuming, BUT it’s not if you break it down into small parts.
 Here are some tips that will ensure you and your tween host a smooth and memorable event.

 Considering that it is your tween’s birthday party and you want it to be dope, you should sit down with them and choose a party theme.